Ecosystems Serve as a Source of Life for the Cultural Sector

 Program partners have an essential role in the Business of Culture program, their expertise in supporting organizations to develop and participate in the program particularly benefits the cultural field in the Nordics and Baltics.

-BI Norwegian Business School is a co-operation partner and The Nationalmuseum Sweden a collaboration partner of the program.
+BI Norwegian Business School is a co-operation partner of the program.

 The support of art professionals plays a key role in ensuring lifelong learning in leadership and strengthening collaboration in the field of Arts and Culture.
 Arts and culture professionals are supported by the AKO Foundation, the Saastamoinen Foundation, and the association Föreningen Konstsamfundet.